Twelve Moments: Experiencing Spiritual & Faith Traditions

 About the presenters

 The Bahá'í Faith has been part of the Houston community since the 1930s.
-The first Local Spiritual Assembly in Houston was established on April 21, 1942, and local members were involved in legal and social civil rights movement efforts from the 40s through the 60s.
-Since the early 2000's, the Houston Baha'i Center has made its home in its present location, 2419 Fannin St in midtown Houston.
-Currently, the Houston Bahá’ís are hard at work on various community building efforts throughout this great city, including the teaching of children's classes, animating of junior youth groups, and the facilitation of study circles, all punctuated by regular devotional gatherings throughout the city, firesides in homes and at the Houston Baha'i Center, and regular home visits among the friends.
+The first Local Spiritual Assembly in Houston was established in 1942, and local members were involved in legal and social civil rights movement efforts from the 40s through the 60s.
+Since the early 2000s, the Houston Baha'i Center has made its home in Midtown Houston.
+Currently, the Houston Bahá’ís are involved in various community building efforts throughout the city, including children's education, junior youth groups, and study circles, all punctuated by regular devotional gatherings throughout the city, and firesides in homes and at the Houston Baha'i Center.
 To learn more visit bahaihouston.com

 Wednesday, February 3, 2021